 As Deb Dana says, “Do the work when we don't need it, so it's there for us when we do.”

 The more we explore the different tips and tricks out there the more we can make a menu for ourselves of what works.
-Whether that’s in your notes app, in a journal, etc.- writing down your go-to strategies that help you self-regulate and feel safe in an easily accessible place (when you are calm and regulated) is a way of setting yourself up for success, rather than spinning out.
+Whether that’s in your notes app, in a journal, in my freebie guide etc.- writing down your go-to strategies that help you self-regulate and feel safe in an easily accessible place (when you are calm and regulated) is a way of setting yourself up for success, rather than spinning out.

 So I wanted to give you some guidance and tools to help you create your own menu.
 Here are a couple things that I love: